Promotional Products for Schools – Your Logo’s Academic Year

 - Having extra lounging items can also be beneficial, but it’s difficult for students to keep large chairs and other extra furniture in an already cramped room.
 Luckily, The Lazy Lounger is an easy solution.
 This inflatable lounger and makeshift mattress is perfect for using as a guest bed, bringing to a friend’s dorm, or just relaxing.
 It collapses into a drawstring bag, making it portable and easy to store.
 Also, add a Carry Along Fleece Blanket for a set that students will enjoy for added comfort and convenience.

 - Naturally, many students want to personalize their rooms.
 Crestline makes it effortless to coordinate many dorm essentials such as keychains, lunch bags, and accessory pouches with our sparkle and velvet collections.
-We also offer storage cubes and desk caddies that come in a variety of great colors and have a large imprint area for your school’s or club’s name.
+We also offer desk caddies that come in a variety of great colors and have a large imprint area for your school’s or club’s name.
 Finally, students will love being able to add a bookstore staple to their rooms with plush mascots that come in a wide array of animal variations and can be customized with your school logo.
 Don’t see your mascot?
 Check out our other cute plushies.

 March & April – Stay Focused